Ac-plus/Cloud-Computing-Project/README.md

 ## About the Project

 Tianjin University has a scientific computing platform (Tianyan) to provide users with numerical computing services on the cloud.
-We developed several functions in the "Text Data Preparation" Toolbox in Matlab and wrote 2 demos with these functions:
+We developed 40 functions in the "Text Data Preparation" Toolbox in Matlab and wrote 2 demos with these functions:

 - Chat history retrieval and management system
 - Web page text extractor